Terminator (franchise): Collectible card game

-Role-playing Game
+Role-playing game

-First announced in 2020 by Nightfall Games, creators of SLA Industries, The Terminator RPG was released in PDF form in Summer 2022, with a physical version following later in the year.
+First announced in 2020 by Nightfall Games, The Terminator RPG was released in digital form on June 1, 2022, with a physical version following later in the year.
 The game is based on the first film and Dark Horse Comics line of graphic novels and comics.

 Theme park attractions

 T2-3D: Battle Across Time, a film ride based on the franchise, opened at Universal Studios Florida in 1996.

-The ride is presented as an alternate sequel to Terminator 2: Judgment Day and features Arnold Schwarzenegger, Linda Hamilton, Edward Furlong and Robert Patrick reprising their roles as The Terminator, Sarah Connor, John Connor and The T-1000 respectively.
-James Cameron is one of three directors involved with the attraction and would be the final time he would have any strict involvement in anything with the Terminator name until Terminator: Dark Fate.
+The ride is presented as the original sequel to Terminator 2: Judgment Day.
+It features Arnold Schwarzenegger, Linda Hamilton, Edward Furlong, and Robert Patrick reprising their roles as the Terminator, Sarah Connor, John Connor, and the T-1000, respectively.
+James Cameron was one of three directors on the attraction, which marked his last major involvement with the franchise until Terminator: Dark Fate.

+Terminator Salvation: The Ride operated at California's Six Flags Magic Mountain from 2009 to 2010.
 Terminator X: A Laser Battle for Salvation operated at various locations beginning in 2009.
-Terminator Salvation: The Ride operated at California's Six Flags Magic Mountain from 2009 to 2010.